chainguard-dev/edu/content/chainguard/chainguard-images/reference/ruby/getting-started-ruby.md

 The following Dockerfile will:

-1. Start a new image based on the `ruby:latest` image;
+1. Start a new image based on the `cgr.dev/chainguard/ruby:latest` image;
 2. Set up a workdir at `/app`;
 3. Copy the application files to the workdir;
 4. Set up the entry point for the image as `ruby octo.rb`.